Caprico1/Dalek/README.md

                         (Example: 1, 2, 3)
-  --file FILE           File with all shodan api query strings --keyword KEYWORD     Single query string to search shodan with
+  --file FILE           File with all shodan api query strings --keyword KEYWORD     Single query string to search shodan with --all_results         Get larger amount of results.
+Usage: --all_results
+                        --keyword or --all_results --file <path> (!!
+WARNING:
+                        This will use up a large number of query credits !!)

+Monitor:
+  Set up alerts for monitoring ips from scans.

+  --alert-manager       Semi gui input thing for creating alerts

+Exploits:
+  Query Exploits from Shodans Exploit API

+  --find-exploit FIND_EXPLOIT
+                        Find Exploits Based off keyword search

 ```